Working For Free Is Kind Of Selfish

 I get contacted almost daily with requests for free work.
 Someone just started a writing platform and wants me to write posts for it.
 A startup needs someone to run their blog.
 Someone has founded a magazine which they claim has a million monthly readers and yet somehow doesn’t have any money to pay writers (in which case that’s either not true or if they haven’t figured out how to make money from it then it’s not going anywhere.)
 I’ve had people contact me about paid freelance jobs I’ve applied for saying that, yes the listing said it was paid, but they no longer have the budget and will I do it for free?
 Brands get in touch asking me to write a blog post about their product- usually something that has no relevance to me, like a blender.
 Someone literally asked if I would fly myself to San Francisco to write about an event they were hosting.

 The rationales people use for this are bizarre.
 I rarely know if they actually believe them.
-Usually, they promise it will give me ‘exposure’, whatever that means.
+Usually, they promise ‘exposure’, whatever that means.
 Or that it ‘won’t take long!’
 Or ‘if you’re really good we might pay you after a year.’
 Of course, none of these people would ever ask a barista to make their coffee for free because they’re going to post it on Instagram and that’s great exposure for the shop.
 Or tell a supermarket worker that they want one bowl of cereal and not a box so can they tip out the part they want and pay for that?
 Toggl made a great video about this.

 In most cases, free work is outright exploitation.
 It’s unethical on the part of the people who ask for it.
 And its selfish on the part of the people who agree to do it.
 It implies your work is worthless.
 No one really values free work.
 And many unpaid internships advertised are technically illegal if you take a look at the required standards.